lanikai/alohartc/README.md

 ## Quickstart

-Build code as above, then transfer `examples/demo/demo` to Raspberry Pi and run.
+Build code as above, then transfer `alohacam` to Raspberry Pi and run.
 Open http://<target>:8000 in browser.
 This should start a live video stream from Raspberry Pi.